'Could've Died' Scene:

 4. Don't be dumb

-If you are hiking in an are with bears, make noise, wear a bell, and have your bear spray immediately accessible for animals.
+If you are hiking in an area with bears, make noise, wear a bell, and have your bear spray immediately accessible for animals.
 Be aware of your surroundings and environment.
 If you're going rafting or kayaking, wear a life jacket.
 Check the weather forecast and watch for rain.
 Watch the temperatures.
 Wear sunscreen so you don't get a sunburn.
 You get the jist.
 Don't invite trouble.
 Be on the defensive.
 You're a vulnerable little peon in the great outdoors.

 5. Camp where you have cellular signal

 And try to keep your phone on you at all times.
 Had we not been there, and if Marshall had had his phone on him (he didn't), he could have saved himself because we had signal.
+And thanks to Bob's suggestion in the comments, having a watch with cell service/ability to make calls would be another great idea and easier to keep it on your body.

 6. Tools for your camping trip